UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

   },
 ```

-[Place] MAY use any of the resources available in http://schema.org/geo to
+[Place] MAY use any of the [resources available in Schema.org](http://schema.org/geo) to
 describe places.
 Future profiles of DataCrate may mandate the use of a subset of
 these.
 Any directory or file or *Metadata Entity* may be geo-located.
-For example, this file:
+For example this file:
+ \
 ```
 {
   "@id": "pics/19093074_10155469333581584_5707039334816454031_o.jpg",